mattcieslak/hbcd-docs/docs/measures/neurocog_language.md

 ## Measure Overview
 **Full Name**: Multilingual Language Development Screener
 **Acronym/Brief Name**: MLDS
 **Construct**: Multilingual exposure

+**Description**
-**Description**: This measure is assessing the child’s exposure to languages and whether there are concerns about the child’s hearing.
+This measure is assessing the child’s exposure to languages and whether there are concerns about the child’s hearing.
 A series of forced choice questions were used to elicit the responses and slide scales were used to assess the percentage of time a child is exposed to a given language in their various environments (i.e., home, daycare, other family member household, babysitter).
 Up to ten non-parental childcare arrangements were sampled.
 The measure was designed to inform the site’s assessment team prior to assessments related to neurocognitive and language functioning.
 Responses are used to determine who was able to conduct the cognitive and language assessments (i.e., English or Spanish speaking) and to document additional challenges to completing assessments (hearing impairment, other languages).
 This was a questionnaire developed specifically for HBCD to inform assessment process.
 Caregivers opt for their child’s assessment to be performed in either English or Spanish for in person performance tasks (i.e., NIH Baby Toolbox, Bayley-4, or Deferred Imitation) by selecting between a forced choice of English or Spanish.
 For the MacArthur-Bates Communicative Development Inventories (CDI), an algorithm was used to determine if the CDI is done in English only, English and Spanish, English only, or not at all.

+**Summary**
-**Summary**: This instrument involves a series of questionnaires that assess parental concern regarding the child’s hearing and the presence of English, Spanish, or Other languages in the child’s home and childcare environments.
+This instrument involves a series of questionnaires that assess parental concern regarding the child’s hearing and the presence of English, Spanish, or Other languages in the child’s home and childcare environments.

 **Non-Parental Childcare Arrangement Scoring Procedure**